pmandreoli/DocumentationFlavourAndDocker/source/galaxy_docker.rst

 Check Galaxy configuration
 ##########################

-in order to see specific Galaxy configuration explore the docker environment variables
+In order to see specific Galaxy configuration explore the docker environment variables using, inside the container, the command:

 ::